JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Function types

 Kotlin function-typed objects (e.g. lambdas) are converted to Swift functions / Objective-C blocks.
-However there is a difference in how types of parameters and return values are mapped when translating a function and a function type.
+However, there is a difference in how types of parameters and return values are mapped when translating a function and a function type.
 In the latter case primitive types are mapped to their boxed representation.
 Kotlin `Unit` return value is represented